Zhangmochen-zmc/methylation_deconvolution_benchmark/script/wgbs-process/readme.md

-# WGBS Auto Detection and BED Generation Pipeline
+# WGBS Data Processing for BED Generation

-This project provides a complete **bash-based pipeline** for processing Whole-Genome Bisulfite Sequencing (WGBS) data.
-It automatically detects input file types (`.bam` or `.pat.gz`) and converts them into high-quality **1-based BED files** containing methylation information.
+This project provides a complete **pipeline** for processing Whole-Genome Bisulfite Sequencing (WGBS) data.
+It automatically detects input file types (`.bam` or `.pat.gz`) and converts them into high-quality **BED files** containing methylation information.

 ---